 Nekton is run by a core team of management and staff combining world-class experience across scientific research, multidisciplinary marine research expeditions, submersible operations, multi-platform content creation and distribution, marketing and communications.

 Chief Executive, Mission Director

 Oliver Steeds is the Founder of Nekton and leads the management and development of the organisation, Mission strategy and operations.
 He is a submersible pilot, ‘a leading British ocean explorer’, a critically acclaimed broadcast journalist with ABC, NBC, Channel 4, Discovery Channels and others, and formerly a Director of Brunswick.
 He is co-founder of Encounter EDU including the Ocean’s Academy.

 Dr. Lucy Woodall,

 Lucy leads the scientific research at Nekton and is a Senior Research Fellow at the University of Oxford.
 She is a marine biologist with a passion for sharing the delights and importance of the aquatic world with global citizens.
 Her PhD on the conservation genetics of European seahorses provided valuable research for captive breeding and international monitoring programmes, and she continues to work in Syngnathidae conservations and sits on the IUCN SSC for seahorses, pipefish and sea dragons.
-While her work broadly focuses on the processes that drive biodiversity in the marine biome, including the impacts of human activities, she has also worked in coastal and deep sea habitats and is an expert in marine litter.
+While her work broadly focuses on the processes that drive biodiversity in the marine biome, including the impacts of human activities including plastic pollution, she has also worked in coastal and deep sea habitats.
 Her microplastics research was the first to reveal the ubiquity of this pollutant in the deep sea which led to further work on marine debris in our most remote oceans.
 She provides expert opinion for international and national organisations on marine conservation and sustainable marine management, is a member of many applied working parties such as the High Level Panel Expert Group for the UN on Sustainable Ocean Economy, IUCN SSC Seahorse, Pipefish and Seadragon Specialist Group and the DOSI pollution and debris Working Group and gives talks at public events throughout the year.